Noderrxyz/noderr-landing/LANDING_PAGE_REDESIGN_SUMMARY.md

 ## Conclusion

-The Noderrrr landing page has been transformed from a generic testnet participation page into a professional, differentiated showcase of a unique autonomous trading protocol.
+The Noderr landing page has been transformed from a generic testnet participation page into a professional, differentiated showcase of a unique autonomous trading protocol.
 The content is now ready for visual enhancement by your designer friend, with minimal need for content iteration.